sttrayno/Network-Automation-Serverless/README.md

 ## Packaging up our code and creating a Lambda function

-One of the first idiosyncracies of using Lambda is how we package up our code, especially if you have library dependancies in Python which you need to package up with your code, in this example we have to do this for the requests module which isn't included in the Lambda python interpreter and has to be uploaded as a package.
+One of the first idiosyncracies of using Lambda is how we package up and upload our code to the service, especially if you have library dependancies in Python which you need to package up with your code, in this example we have to do this for the requests module which isn't included in the Lambda python interpreter and has to be uploaded as a package.

 To begin, on your local machine navigate to the same directory as your main.py file, if you have cloned this repo that is under the directory 'code'.
 To get our libraries in a new, project-local package directory use the pip command with the --target option.